redabacha/remix-deno-vite-template/README.md

 There are two servers:

-- `server.dev.ts`: used for development, it pairs the vite dev server in middleware mode with express (so HMR works out of the box)
+- `server.dev.ts`: used in development, it pairs the vite dev server in middleware mode with express (so HMR works out of the box)
 - `server.prod.ts`: used in production, it uses `Deno.serve` directly for maximum performance